Overview

 Year 1

 Studio I forms the basis for the briefing and strategy for the Studio II & Studio III project.
-Studio II develops the project of Studio I. Studio III is the final development of the individual design project initiated in Studio I and developed over terms 2 and 3.
-The final project should be developed and communicated by producing drawings, models, digital models, moving images, and making processes.
+Studio II develops the project of Studio I, while Studio III is the final development of the individual design project initiated in Studio I and developed over terms 2 & 3.

 Second year